Three Steps to Prepare for Hurricane Season

 During and After A Hurricane

-To disseminate this information, companies can utilize mass notification systems to reach all employees and visitors in various ways that ensure everyone gets alerts, on-site or on the go.
+When a hurricane watch is issued, organizations must act quickly to communicate with employees and implement their plans before the storm intensifies.
+Secure your facility for the hurricane, and provide essential business continuity information after the storm, by utilizing mass notification systems to contact all staff members, no matter where they are.
 Personal alerting methods include push notifications through mobile apps or cell broadcasting, allowing geo-targeting of any mobile device connected to a designated network.
-Within a facility, desktop notification, digital signage, IP speakers, and audio devices provide broad reach across high-occupancy areas to quickly inform occupants of a hurricane emergency and how to respond.
+Within a facility, desktop notification, digital signage, IP speakers, and audio devices provide broad reach across high-occupancy areas to quickly inform occupants of a hurricane and how to respond.

 Check out our leading mass notification solutions for severe weather and prepare for hurricane season today.

-Originally posted July 1, 2022, updated March 12, 2025.
+Originally posted July 1, 2022, updated May 8, 2026.